n0psn0ps/n0psn0ps.github.io/_posts/2024-06-27-A Short Tale of Sysctl.md

 ### Comparison on sysctl

 Sysctl felt like a decent candidate since it was likely doing a check against the kernel.
-Also I could not find another reasonable system call used in the application binary that would protect an unsupported version of the OS.
+Also, I could not find another reasonable system call used in the application binary that would protect an unsupported version of the OS.
 Using r2 we can see when listing the symbols sysctl is indeed being used.

 ```
 [0x100be0000]> is~+sysctl